MuhammadUmerFarooq68/Role-and-Permission/README.md

   - Middleware-based role and permission checking to restrict access to routes.
   - Protected routes that only authenticated users or users with specific roles can access.

+- **Rate Limiting**:
+  - Implemented a rate-limiting middleware to restrict the number of requests per IP within a specified time window.
+This helps in mitigating abuse and ensures better control over API usage.

 ## Technologies Used

 - **Node.js**